4sh/ktmongo/docs/website/docs/index.md

 template: home.html
 ---

+# Project status

+This repository was a prototype for a possible new DSL.
+The prototype phase has ended, and the project has been transferred to [OpenSavvy](https://gitlab.com/opensavvy/ktmongo).

 # Towards the future of MongoDB in Kotlin

 In 2016, Julien Buret created [KMongo](https://github.com/Litote/kmongo), a Kotlin driver for MongoDB based on the official Java driver.
 KMongo added a lot of syntax sugar, making complex queries much more readable and less error-prone thanks to improved type safety: